-The Distinguished Career Award is awarded to a CPHR Saskatchewan member with at least 15 years of experience in Human Resources who has made significant contributions to the advancement of the human resources profession in Saskatchewan at the senior and/or executive level.
+The Distinguished Career Award is awarded to a CPHR Saskatchewan member with at least 15 years of experience in Human Resources who has made significant contributions to the advancement of the human resources profession in their organization and/or the HR community in Saskatchewan at the senior and/or executive level.

 Excellence at the executive level includes:

 • Understanding current governance principles and methods;

 • Supporting the development of relevant vision, mission, values and goals;

 • Identifying current and future human resources needs to support the organization’s strategic goals, objectives or business plan;

 • Influences others with respect to the value of HR;

 • Personal attributes that demonstrate inherent understanding of HR, and ability to have impact beyond their own role;

 • Displays solid work ethic, dedication and innovation.